Dale Messick

 Dalia Messick (April 11, 1906 – April 5, 2005) was an American comic strip artist who used the pseudonym Dale Messick.
 She was the creator of Brenda Starr, Reporter, which at its peak during the 1950s ran in 250 newspapers.

 Early life

 Messick was born in South Bend, Indiana, on April 11, 1906.
 Her father, Cephas Messick, was a sign painter and vocational arts teacher.
 Her mother Bertha was a milliner and seamstress; her work inspired some of the glamorous hats used in the Brenda Starr strip.
-After her family moved to Hobart, Indiana, Messick, who repeated third and eighth grades, attended Hobart High School, earning her degree at age 20.
+After her family moved to Hobart, Indiana, Messick, who repeated third and eighth grades, attended Hobart High School, earning her diploma at age 20.
 She studied for one summer at the Ray Commercial Art School in Chicago, but left to begin a career as a professional artist.

 Greeting cards

 Messick began working for a Chicago greeting card company and was successful but quit when her boss lowered her pay during the Great Depression.
 In 1933, she moved to New York City where she found work with another greeting card company at a higher salary, $50 a week, sending nearly half of it back to her family in Indiana.
 She recalled, "I had $30 a week to live it up.
 You could walk down 42nd Street and have bacon and eggs and toast and coffee and hash brown potatoes and orange juice—the works—for 25 cents."